As a self-service engineering platform, Meshery enables collaborative design and operation of cloud and cloud native infrastructure.

 - Command Line Reference - A guide to Meshery's CLI: mesheryctl

-- Error Code Reference - Meshery Error Code Reference for all Meshery components so that you can troubleshoot issues.
+- Error Codes - Meshery Error Code Reference for all Meshery components so that you can troubleshoot issues.

 - GraphQL API Reference - Meshery GraphQL API Documentation and Reference

-- Meshery Operator CRD Reference - Details for the Custom Resource Definitions included in Meshery Operator and used by it's custom controllers.
+- Meshery Operator CRDs - Details of the Custom Resource Definitions included in Meshery Operator and used by its custom controllers.

-- Permission Keys Reference - List of default permissions.
+- Permission Keys - List of default permissions.

-- REST API Reference - Meshery REST API Documentation and Reference
+- REST API - Meshery REST API documentation

 Follow on X or subscribe to our newsletter for the latest updates.
 Get support on our forum.
 Join our Slack to interact directly with other users and contributors.